Embedding Custom Widgets from Qt Designer in PyQt5

 Heads up!
 You've already completed this tutorial.

 Qt Designer is a great tool for designing PyQt5 GUIs, allowing you to use the entire range of Qt5 widgets and layouts to construct your apps.
-As your applications get more complex however you may find yourself creating custom widgets, or using PyQt5 libraries such as PyQtGraph, who's widgets are not available within Designer.
+As your applications get more complex, however, you may find yourself creating custom widgets, or using PyQt5 libraries such as PyQtGraph, whose widgets are not available within Designer.

 Helpfully, Qt Designer supports a mechanism for using placeholder widgets to represent your custom or external widgets in your design.
-This tutorial will walk you through the process of using placeholders to include a PyQtGraph plot in your app from within Qt Designer.
+This tutorial will walk you through the process of embedding a PyQtGraph plot widget into your PyQt5 app using Qt Designer's widget promotion feature.

 1. Create a UI as normal in Qt Designer.